-The conference registration opens May 8, 2020 and we encourage you to join the hundreds who are already planning to attend this premier event for industry professionals which will help them learn best practices needed to enhance their transit agencies and organizations.
+The conference registration will open this summer and we encourage you to join the hundreds who are already planning to attend this premier event for industry professionals which will help them learn best practices needed to enhance their transit agencies and organizations.

 Guidelines for Abstracts